firmai/ImputeGAP/README.md

 ## System Requirements

-To use ImputeGAP, the following prerequisites are necessary:
+The following prerequisites are required to use ImputeGAP:

 - Python version **3.12.0** to **3.12.6**
 - Unix-compatible environment for execution